Manuscript Preparation Guidelines

 Greek letters and other special characters should be added as special characters in the same font as the rest of the text.

 Numerals should follow the British/American method of decimal points to indicate decimals and commas to separate thousands.
-A sample page can be found here.

 - Italics should be used for emphasized words or phrases in running text, but do not format entire paragraphs in italics.

 - In addition, use italics for mathematical/physical variables and prefixes in chemical compounds.